railwayapp/docs/src/pages/deployment/custom-domains.md

 title: Custom Domains
 ---

-Custom domains can be configures inside of the Deployment -> Domains tab
+Custom domains can be configures inside of the Deployment -> Domains tab.

-Press edit, type in your domain, and we'll prompt you to update your CNAME
+Press edit, type in your domain, and we'll prompt you to update your CNAME.

 <NextImage  src="/images/domain.png"
             alt="Screenshot of Custom Domain"